HomeHome AutomationUsing Smart Light Switches over Smart Bulbs?

 Voice-controlled lights are fun and convenient until you are trying to get Alexa/Google Assistant to recognise your command for the 3rd time when everyone else is asleep in your household.

 The same logic applies to other situations.
-Always consider what is the best fit for your use, never be afraid of mixing different methods to achieve the automation of your dreams.
-A perfect smart home would use a combination of both, providing you with smart switches for the main lights across the home and complimentary colour bulbs in lamps and shades to create that special mood once a while.
+Always consider what is the best fit for your use, and never be afraid of mixing different methods to achieve the automation of your dreams.
+A perfect smart home would use a combination of both, providing you with smart switches for the main lights across the home and complimentary colour bulbs in lamps and shades to create that special mood once in a while.

 Conclusion

 As you probably expected, the biggest benefit of making your home smart is making it feel personal.
 It’s best executed when you are in total control over what happens at your house and what technologies are used to achieve this effect.
-Automating lights is probably the most visible smart home improvement that you can add on a budget.
+Automating lights is probably the most visible smart home improvement that you can add to a budget.
 With careful planning ahead it’s cheaper than you think.
 Let me know if you use smart switches in this Reddit thread.

 PayPal